 Michael’s debut dramatic feature film, PATRICK'S DAY, received its world premiere at SXSW 2014.
 In 2015 he was nominated for an IFTA for his work on the film.
 Subsequently, Michael went on to win the coveted Haskell Wexler Award for Best Cinematography at Woodstock Film Festival.
 Wexler said that he gave the award:

 "enthusiastically, based on what I consider true cinematography, not just on the traditional dexterity.
 Michael Lavelle's work on "Patrick's Day" shows a profound understanding of the story and his ability to employ DP

 skills is subtle in unselfconscious ways to subliminally involve the viewer."

 In 2018 FLOAT LIKE A BUTTERFLY received its World Premiere at TIFF where it went on to win the FIRPRESCI Critics Award.
-He has shot three TV series and has just completed principal photography on THE CASTLE, his eleventh feature film.
+He has shot three TV series and has recently completed principal photography on THE CASTLE, his eleventh feature film.